Ferns & Focus

 Aeschynanthus radicans is considered non-toxic to cats, dogs, and horses, making it a safe choice for households with curious pets.

-Use a pebble tray or humidifier if your indoor air is dry.
-Maintain temperatures between 65F and 85F; temperatures below 60F can cause sudden leaf drop.
+Humidity above 50% helps this tropical plant thrive.
+Use a pebble tray or humidifier if indoor air is dry.
+Keep temperatures between 65°F and 85°F; below 60°F can trigger sudden leaf drop.
+After flowering, prune stems for a fuller plant.

 In-Depth Care & Growth